 Movement Based Massage

-Prolonged sitting places your body in an unnatural position, which can reduce normal blood circulation and place undue pressure on your spine and surrounding muscles.
-Muscle strain, combined with poor circulation, can lead to scar tissue development and painful muscular knots known as trigger points.
+Prolonged sitting places your body in an unnatural position, reducing normal blood circulation and placing undue pressure on your spine and surrounding muscles.
+Muscle strain and poor circulation can lead to scar tissue development and painful muscular knots known as trigger points.

-Connective tissues can also take a beating from excessive sitting, resulting in issues such as tendonitis and tendonosis.
-Eventually, muscular or connective tissue tension can contribute to nerve compression, which compromises your mobility, strength, and overall comfort.
+Connective tissues can also take a beating from excessive sitting, resulting in issues such as tendonitis and tendinosis.
+Eventually, muscular or connective tissue tension can contribute to nerve compression, compromising mobility, strength, and overall comfort.

 TENS Therapy

-Transcutaneous electrical nerve stimulation uses a low-voltage electrical current to gently stimulate nerve fibers and override pain signaling.
-If you suffer from chronic pain, tension, or muscle spasms, TENS therapy is an effective method of alleviating discomfort and improving mobility.
+Transcutaneous electrical nerve stimulation uses a low-voltage electrical current to stimulate nerve fibers and override pain signaling gently.
+If you suffer from chronic pain, tension, or muscle spasms, TENS therapy effectively alleviates discomfort and improves mobility.

 Keep in mind, though, that while some patients experience long-term relief, the treatment typically elicits temporary results.
 TENS sessions are often combined with other chiropractic services for optimal results.

-If you’re new to chiropractic treatment, check out 10 Common Questions About Seeing a Chiropractor to learn all about what you can expect.
+If you’re new to chiropractic treatment, check out 10 Common Questions About Seeing a Chiropractor to learn what you can expect.

 Set Your Desk Up for Success

-The manner in which you sit can be more detrimental than the sitting itself!
-Make sure you set up your work area to facilitate proper posture and ease of use, so you’re not placing excess stress on your body.
+How you sit can be more detrimental than the sitting itself!
+Set up your work area to facilitate proper posture and ease of use, so you’re not placing excess stress on your body.

 Here are a few simple things you can try:

-● Keep your computer at eye level to ensure healthy neck posture.
+- Keep your computer at eye level to ensure a healthy neck posture

 It’s also helpful to shift your position slightly about every 30 minutes or so.
 Adding in a bit of gentle stretching can also keep discomfort and slouching at bay.